halbux/sparselizard/README_GET_STARTED.md

 Welcome, new sparselizard user!

-Please get all required information at www.sparselizard.org
+You will find all information you need at www.sparselizard.org .